BhanuPrasad-Miriyala/Hate-Speech-Detection/README.md

 # Hate-Speech-Detection
-This project aims to develop an automated system for detecting hate speech in text using Machine learning and Natural Language Processing.
+This project aims to detecting hate speech in text using Machine learning and Natural Language Processing.